-The most popular feature added to CallPlease Enterprise is the integrations with contact databases in Office 365 and Google Contacts.
+The most popular feature added to CallPlease Plus and CallPlease Enterprise is the integrations with contact databases in Microsoft 365 and Google Contacts.
 With this feature enabled, CallPlease defaults to using your cloud-connected address book for calls AND allows you and your Assistant(s) to edit those contacts from within CallPlease.
 All of devices and services that use your contacts are kept in sync, instantly.

 - Executive Account must sign-in.
 Each Executive user account on CallPlease has a private address book that only the Executive and their Assistant(s) can access.
 This address book is the place where new contacts are added and where the lookup is done when adding a new call on the Add-A-Call screen.
 With all this in mind, it is the Executive that will be connecting their cloud address book to CallPlease.
 You can only set-up the integration using the web (browser) version of CallPlease at this time.

 - Navigate to the Integration screen.
 You can get to the integrations screen either by clicking on the pencil icon (Personalizations menus) or by selecting Profile & Call Settings from the menus under your name in the Upper Right-hand corner of the screen.

 - Select either Google G-Suite or Microsoft Office 365.
 At this time, you can only select one or the other.
 This is an individual setting, so different people on the same account can integrate with different systems.
 Click on the appropriate system name to reveal the connection button.

 - Click the Connect to button.
 Clicking on the Connect to Microsoft Office 365 or Connect to Google G-Suite buttons will send a request to those systems and they will respond with a log-in screen.
 If you have already logged into one of them with the browser you are working on, they more than likely offer you a choice of accounts to choose from. (see below)